FSA shadow creeps into London banks' inner sanctum

-LONDON Banks in London are braced for a possible tightening up of executive committee practices as the regulator steps up scrutiny of internal risk management and decision making in a bid to ensure the future stability of the financial system.
+LONDON Oct 13 Banks in London are braced for a possible tightening up of executive committee practices as the UK regulator steps up scrutiny of internal risk management and decision making in a bid to ensure the future stability of the financial system.

 The Financial Services Authority (FSA) has demanded one-off access to top-level committees for spot checks to allow it to compare industry practices, bankers told Reuters.